ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

   RTERM=class

 **class** = The security resource class for terminals.
 This options forces RACF to validate the name of the LU specified on the ForceLUNAME parameter.
-For further details on setting an LU name with the ForcedLUNAME parameter see :ref:`"ForcedLUNAME in the Virtel Connectivity guide."<#_V457CN_ForceLUNAME>`
+For further details on setting an LU name with the ForcedLUNAME parameter.
+See the Virtel Connectivity Guide: ForcedLUNAME.

 For example:-